spicy-oil/hfs-fit/README.md

 -The reset button of PlotGuess() doesn't seem to work in iPython.

--If the instrumental profile is negligible, put icut at the maximum value.
+-If the instrumental profile (Fourier transform spectroscopy only) is negligible, put icut at the maximum value.